Why You Might Want to Ditch Artificial Food Coloring

 What are artificial food colorings and what are they made of?

-The FDA has approved seven artificial food colorings for consumption in the United States.
-The majority of them are made out of petroleum and crude oil (1).
-The final product is highly refined and is tested to not have any traces of petroleum.
+While there are many natural food coloring options, many companies choose to go with artificial food colorings because they're cheaper.
+The FDA has approved seven artificial food colorings for consumption in the United States, but these colors can be mixed and matched to create many different shades.
+Here's the bad news: the majority of them are made out of petroleum and crude oil (1).
+Even though the final product is highly refined and is tested to not have any traces of petroleum, we really don't like the idea of consuming something made from crude oil!

 Are artificial food colorings bad for my health?

+The jury is still out.
 In 2008, the Center for Science in the Public Interest petitioned the FDA to ban artificial food colorings because of recent studies that found a small, but significant, negative effect of these substances on children's behavior (2).
 These substances were also found to be carcinogenic, cause hypersensitivity reactions, and instigate behavioral problems (3).
 These findings were largely controversial, and the FDA ruled that artificial food colorings could still be used in food products without the use of a warning label.
+But earlier this year, OEHHA published a study on the potential health effects of synthetic dyes in children and found that there is evidence that "indicates that synthetic food dyes are associated with adverse neurobehavioral outcomes in children" (4).
+This information is not new to the European Union though.
+Six years ago, studies conducted by British government also found a link between adverse neurobehavioral outcomes in children and artificial dyes.
+This prompted the British government to urge food companies to stop using artificial food dyes in their products, and for the European Union to pass a new law "requiring that any food that contained [artificial] dyes ... would have to put a warning notice on, warning consumers that the dyes might trigger hyperactivity" (5).
+This law effectively made artificial food coloring impossible to find in foods made and sold in the EU.

 Should you avoid artificial food colorings?

+Even though more research needs to be done to reach conclusive findings, the current evidence is not looking good for artificial food coloring.
 While we wait for the results of these studies, we can take proactive steps in protecting our health.
-It has been established that the food we consume plays a large role in our health.
-Unhealthy, highly processed foods are some of the biggest sources of artificial food colorings.
-By removing these products from your diet, you will improve your overall health and reduce the amount of artificial food colorings you consume.
+It's been established that the food we consume plays a large role in our health and unhealthy, highly processed foods are some of the biggest sources of artificial food colorings.
+By removing these products from your diet, you can improve your overall health and reduce the amount of artificial food colorings you consume.